 Drinking a glass of Champagne typically signals a celebratory moment, it’s maybe somebody’s birthday, or someone’s just passed an exam; there’s always an excuse to pop the bubbly!
 Champagne has previously been something only the rich and famous drink, but the rise in sparkling wines and the cheaper options of Prosecco & Cava.
 Our very own English Sparkling Wine means that Champagne, or at least sparkling wines, is far more accessible now to everyday people.

-Listed below are the different champagne glass types/shapes that Wineware currently stock.
+Listed below are the different champagne glass types/shapes that Wineware currently stocks.
 We have a wide range on offer, so next time you’re looking to pop the bubbly and throw a party to celebrate, remember the glassware is just as crucial for your enjoyment!

 What are the different types of Champagne glasses?